February 2026 Monthly Dinner Meeting

 Floodplain & CRS Specialist | Cape Cod Cooperative Extension & Woods Hole Oceanographic Institution Sea Grant

-Shannon Hulst is a coastal hazards specialist with expertise in floodplain management, coastal storms, sea level rise, hazard mitigation, and coastal zone management.
-She works extensively with the National Flood Insurance Program (NFIP) and the Community Rating System (CRS), supporting communities across Cape Cod with floodplain administration, regulatory guidance, and climate resilience planning.
+Shannon Hulst is a floodplain specialist with expertise in floodplain management, coastal storms, sea level rise, and hazard mitigation.
+She works extensively with the National Flood Insurance Program (NFIP) and the Community Rating System (CRS), supporting communities across Cape Cod with floodplain administration, regulatory guidance, and coastal resilience planning.

 Eric Carlson